You are currently viewing Major Depressive Disorder (MDD): Symptoms, Causes & Treatment

 Selecting the most suitable medication for MDD involves several factors:

-2. Previous response to treatment: If you’ve tried medication before, your doctor will consider which ones were effective or caused side effects.
+• Previous response to treatment: If you’ve tried medication before, your doctor will consider which ones were effective or caused side effects.

-4. Side effects: All medications have the potential for side effects.
+• Side effects: All medications have the potential for side effects.
 Your doctor will discuss potential side effects and weigh them against the benefits of each medication.

-Remember, finding the right medication may involve a trial-and-error process.
+Remember, finding the proper medication may involve a trial-and-error process.
 It can take several weeks to experience the full effects of some antidepressants.
 Patience and communication with your doctor are key during this time.

 Conclusion